-Some business owners aren’t 100% sure what a marketer means when they say ‘corporate identity’.
+Some consumer electronics business owners aren’t 100% sure what a marketer means when they say ‘corporate identity’.
 It can seem like an ambiguous term.
 Put plainly, a corporate identity communicates your brand visually (more on that, here).
 Today, we’re going to jump right in to the different elements that form your corporate identity.

 Elements You’ll Want in a Corporate Identity Package

 Your logo is the essential branding element.
 In a design that you can reduce to an inch, you’ll have to communicate what you stand for: Your style, how you connect with your audience, your values… no pressure, right?